Local government area: Australia

 It is largely for this reason that the term "local government area", or simply "LGA", is favoured over the term "municipality", the use of which could easily lead to confusion.
 In recent years changes to the structures of local government have given rise to new official designations, while other terms have fallen out of favour.
 In the mid-1990s the state government of Victoria amalgamated almost all municipalities, abolishing many cities and shires, all towns and all but one borough.
 Queenscliff, south of Melbourne, is now the only place in Australia that is officially a borough.
 Meanwhile, many "rural cities" were formed in largely rural areas where the core town is large enough, in terms of population, to be considered a city.
 In many such cases that town had previously been governed by a now defunct city council.
 Restructuring of local government in New South Wales and Queensland in the following decade gave rise to the municipal designations of "region" and "area", for example, the Sunshine Coast of Queensland was formerly divided into several shires, but is now governed by a single Sunshine Coast Regional Council.

+The least densely populated areas of Australia's largest states have no local government, and are referred to as unincorporated areas.

+The Gambia

-"Local government area" is also an official designation in The Gambia and Nigeria.
+"Local government area" is an official designation for eight administrative subdivisions of the Gambia.

-Countries
+Nigeria

-List of countries where "local government area" is an official designation:
+"Local government area" is also an official designation in Nigeria.